valverdian/chatbot_sound_list/sounds_list/ReadMe.txt

 All sound commands will be the name with a ! at the start.
 For example a sound named:
 "shouting" will become a command "!shouting".
 ===============================================================================

+Added functionality by ni6hant:
+Remove points from user.